 Also check out our EFF Security Hall of Fame to see the heroes that have already reported security vulnerabilities to us!

-EFF is committed to protecting the privacy and security of our members, users of our software tools, and visitors to EFF sites.
-Our Vulnerability Disclosure Program is intended to minimize the impact any security flaws have on our tools, our hosted services, or their users.
-EFF's Vulnerability Disclosure Program covers two types of software: select software partially or primarily written by EFF, and publicly facing software and systems EFF makes use of for its websites and other Internet services.
+EFF is committed to protecting the privacy and security of users of our software tools.
+Our Vulnerability Disclosure Program is intended to minimize the impact any security flaws have on our tools or their users.
+EFF's Vulnerability Disclosure Program covers select software partially or primarily written by EFF.

 Scope: Software Written by EFF